Dental Sleep Apnea Treatment

 How can Obstructive Sleep Apnea be treated by a Dentist?

 Dr. Sahota believes that Dentists play a key role in screenings, patient education and increasing the awareness about this issue.
-Once a sleep study is done and the proper diagnosis is obtained from the Sleep Specialist (MD),a plan is formulated.
+Once a sleep study is done and the proper diagnosis is obtained from the Sleep Specialist (M.D.), a plan is formulated.

-Without surgery, mild to moderate cases, an oral appliance is indicated that helps reposition the lower jaw forwards to allow the tongue to posture away from the throat.
+*Mild to moderate cases, an oral appliance is indicated that helps reposition the lower jaw forwards to allow the tongue to posture away from the throat.
 Here’s an example of an appliance for snoring and sleep apnea:

-Sleep Apnea Dental Treatments
+Dental Sleep Apnea Treatments

-Orthopedic and Orthodontic treatment
+Orthopedic and Orthodontic treatment :

 Sometimes the space available for the tongue to posture correctly in the mouth is inadequate, due to underdeveloped palate and narrow arches.
 Proper development of upper jaw and alignment of teeth and both jaws is very critical so the tongue can function optimally during speech & swallowing and rest well.
 It’s important to address issues like tongue thrust and tongue tie.